 Toronto based writer and curator, Letticia Cosbert Miller, is Gallery 44’s 2020-21 Writer-in-Residence.
 This annual program provides a platform for emergent conversations in the expanded field of photography and lens based media.
 Throughout the year Cosbert Miller will publish four texts that explore the liberties and limitations of water as it is refracted through Black visual culture.
 Her first two essays have been published on our site, find them here.
-The Writer-in-residence will extend to the physical space of Gallery 44’s vitrines, where the writer engages the three dimensional exhibition space to further probe our relationship to water, swimming and concepts of leisure time through images, objects and text.
+With the exhibition, Swimming up a Dark Tunnel, the residency extends to the physical space of Gallery 44’s vitrines, where the writer engages three dimensional space to further probe our relationship to water, swimming and concepts of leisure time through images, objects and text.

 Read the most recent essay here.